12 April 2018: 2018-19 first funding round closed

 For general enquiries about Skilling Queenslanders for Work, complete an enquiry form or phone 1300 369 935.

-Community-based organisations with specific enquiries about a Youth Skills application should contact their local DET regional office or the Skilling Queenslanders for Work team at email@example.com.
+Community-based organisations with specific enquiries about a Youth Skills application should contact their local DESBT regional office or the Skilling Queenslanders for Work team at email@example.com.